brentd09/AZ040Labs/PowerShell-Lab-09.md

 1. On the Microsoft Azure portal click the hamburger menu on the top left of the portal to find the following:
 2. On the menu choose "Virtual Machines" and ensure that no virtual machines (VMs) are created.
 3. Again from the menu select "Storage Accounts".
 Ensure that no storage accounts are created.
-3. On the Microsoft Azure top blue bar, select the Cloud Shell icon, (hover over each icon with the mounse to find the Cloud Shell Icon >_ )
+3. On the Microsoft Azure top blue bar, select the Cloud Shell icon, (hover over each icon with the mouse to find the Cloud Shell Icon >_ )
 3. In the Welcome to Azure Cloud Shell window, select "PowerShell".
 3. On the You have no storage mounted page, review the note about the missing storage account that's needed for Cloud Shell to run.
 Verify that in the Subscription field, your MOC subscription is selected, and then select "Create storage".
 Wait until the storage account is created.